ElisabethSchramm/springbootdemo/README.md

 ## What I Learned in Branch `21aop`

-This branch explores **Spring AOP (Aspect-Oriented Programming)**, a powerful module that allows separation of cross-cutting concerns such as logging, security, and transactions from business logic.
+This branch explores **Spring AOP (Aspect-Oriented Programming)**, a powerful module that allows separation of cross-cutting concerns such as logging from business logic.

 - **Project Initialization**
     - Initialized the project using [Spring Initializr](https://start.spring.io/)